mrphilroth/mrphilroth.github.com/_posts/2013-04-02-significance-of-the-heats-streak.md

 the parameters for that exponential decay that best fits the data.
 The result is shown in red and describes a model where each team has about a 50% chance to win an individual game (48.8% to be exact).
-This makes lot of intuitive sense, but that situation doesn't accuratly describe the long tail of streaks with many games.
+This makes lot of intuitive sense, but that situation doesn't accurately describe the long tail of streaks with many games.

 In order to model the tail, I subtracted the exponential model in red